drug-design/course/docs/chapters/conformational-analysis.md

 ### Theoretical Basis of Molecular Dynamic Calculations

-Molecular dynamics is an extension of the molecular mechanics approach and based on the idea that the atoms of the molecule feel forces and want to move.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/theoretical-basis-molecular-dynamic-calculations-6269b0a9'><i class='fa fa-play' aria-hidden='true'></i></button>Molecular dynamics is an extension of the molecular mechanics approach and based on the idea that the atoms of the molecule feel forces and want to move.
 Each atom is treated as a particle responding to Newton's equations of motion.
 Integration of these equations with successive time steps lead to the trajectory of the atoms over time in the form of a list of positions and velocities.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[Molecular dynamics]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system
 *[molecular mechanics]: Molecular mechanics is a is a computer simulation technique for modeling the molecular geometry and energy of a system based on the energy minimization of its potential energy function.
 The set of potential functions used to calculate the energy is known as the force-field.